TimeMachine1994/081925-SvelteTweb/BUGFIX_STREAMS_500_ERROR.md

 Try these scenarios:
 - [x] Navigate to `/admin/services/streams` - Should load without 500 error
 - [x] Page loads even with no streams in database
-- [x] Streams without memorial IDs display correctly
+- [x] Streams without event IDs display correctly
 - [x] No console errors about "in" queries
 - [x] Falls back gracefully if sorting fails